chaudharyviv/confluence-rag-platform/README.md

 - **Section-aware chunking** - splits on heading boundaries first, then a token-aware sliding window within a section; tables and code fences are never split mid-block.
 - **Host-agnostic by config, not by code fork** - `STORAGE_MODE` and `DATABASE_URL` are the only two knobs that change between a laptop, a VPS, Streamlit Community Cloud, or a GitHub Action.
 - **Audit trail + eval history** - every query and every Ragas eval run is logged to a real relational schema (SQLite by default, Postgres/Neon optional), not a local JSON file.
+- **Pipeline transparency in the UI** - every answer ships with an expandable "How this answer was built" panel showing the dense vs. sparse hit lists, the RRF fusion table, the reranked/cut chunks, a live precision@k/recall@k readout against the golden set (when the question has labeled `required_sources`), and which routing path fired.
+A sidebar panel can also trigger the same `eval/run_eval.py` release gate in-process against the live index and chart `eval_runs` history over time.

 ## Architecture